Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Documented `navigation` module's customization page.
 - Resolved #63, replacing the `flex-grow` and `flex-shrink` properties with the `flex` shorthand.
 Everything should display properly across browsers now.
 - Fully documented `input_control` and `table` modules in terms of customization.

+## 20170417

+- Merged couple of PRs into `master`, updated `dev211` with the new changes to make sure everything is up to date.
+- Dealt with a couple of minor mistakes in existing modules.
+- Documented `card` module's customization.
+- Added base text and styles for all customization pages not yet finished.